woloski/nodeonazure-blog/articles/using-the-windows-azure-sdk-for-nodejs-on-heroku.markdown

 ## The limitation

 As you may know, to get a Node.js application running on [Heroku](http://www.heroku.com/) you need to configure the application to use the Cedar stack as [described here](http://devcenter.heroku.com/articles/node-js).
 One of the prerequisites is that your application must run on `v0.4.7` but sadly the [Windows Azure SDK for Noje.js](https://github.com/WindowsAzure/azure-sdk-for-Node) npm package requires `>= 0.6.4` as defined in its [package.json](https://github.com/WindowsAzure/azure-sdk-for-node/blob/master/package.json) file, so when [Heroku](http://www.heroku.com/) tries to perform the deployment it fails because of this npm dependency.

+We [created an issue on the Github site azure-sdk-for-node](https://github.com/WindowsAzure/azure-sdk-for-node/issues/29) and the team will be changing it soon apparentely.
+If that's the case, then go straight to the Creating the application section.

 ## Workaround 1